South Africa: Land Redistribution Has Become 'Elite Capture'

 The majority of actual beneficiaries of land reform to date are from the urban middle class, according to the Institute for Poverty, Land and Agrarian Studies (Plaas).
 The institute says this is "elite capture" of the land and has effectively redirected state resources, originally intended for the impoverished, to the better-off.

-Public resources have been targeted at those who can afford to engage in the conventional practice of large-scale farming and the bias has been changed to pursue commercial success instead of land redistribution.
-The result is that land reform policy has been directed away from small-scale farmers, effectively defeating the aims of land redistribution spelled out in the Constitution.
-Pro-poor precepts of land reform have increasingly been abandoned in favour of redistributing land to those who have already proved that they have the resources to achieve commercial success in their farming ventures.

 At a recent webinar to mark the 25th anniversary of Plaas, its founder, emeritus professor Ben Cousins, and its lead researcher on land reform, Farai Mtero, warned that land reform has become the preserve of the well-off, with 44% of beneficiaries being urban-based "business individuals, taxi or transport operators, former state bureaucrats and local politicians with access to material resources, knowledge and information".
-Their economic and political influence has enabled them to diversify into farming.
-And most of them, more than 80%, have been men.
+An additional 11% became land recipients as a result of their political connections.

+"Elite capture" of the land has redirected state resources, originally intended for the impoverished, to the better-off.

-The result is that only 18% of the 66 farms that Plaas studied were allocated to farm workers, many of whom encountered huge obstacles to success and have left their unsuccessful farms to seek employment elsewhere.
-A significant decline in systematic research on the outcomes of land reform, especially in the wake of the focus on Covid-19, says Plaas, confirms that elite capture in land redistribution has become firmly entrenched in South Africa.
+This leaves the majority of land recipients - about 45% - not benefitting in any real way from the land process.
+Many have even left their unsuccessful farms to seek employment elsewhere.
+Restrictions in the wake of Covid-19 has resulted in a significant decline in systematic research on the outcomes of land reform, Plaas argues, and during this time, elite capture in land redistribution has become firmly entrenched in South Africa.

 Mtero and his team conducted intensive fieldwork at seven sites in five provinces: Eastern Cape, Free State, KwaZulu-Natal, North West and Western Cape.
 They found clear evidence pointing to skewed distribution of resources in the land redistribution programme.
 Plaas says the well-off now often qualify as beneficiaries due to "policy biases which prioritise commercial success as an overriding goal in land reform".